MarcelGarus/martinaise/README.md

 A small, statically typed, low-level language.

-Take a look at the files in the `advent` folder.
+To get a feeling for how Martinaise programs look, take a look at the files in the `advent` folder.

-## This language is not optimized for use, but for fun during implementation

-This language is not meant to become a programming language for serious projects.
+To get an in-depth understanding of Martinaise, take a look at the `stdlib.mar`.
+It's well-documented.

+## Don't Use It

-It's just a small recreational project to get familiar with monomorphization and Zig.
+Martinaise is just a small recreational project to get familiar with monomorphization and Zig.
+Martinaise is **not optimized for use**, but for fun during implementation.
+Martinaise is **not meant for serious projects**.

+Some consequences:
-It has no robust parser (it gives up at the first error), does not support multiple files, etc.
+Martinaise has no robust parser (it gives up at the first error), does not support multiple files, etc.

 ## Usage